UPMC Fast Facts: Commitment to the Community

 - UPMC stepped in to save Mercy Hospital of Pittsburgh, maintaining the choice of Catholic health care for this community.
 UPMC also provided $120 million to the Sisters of Mercy to support their mission to serve the poor and disenfranchised.

-To download a printable version, please open the UPMC Community Benefits Fast Facts PDF.
+To download a printable version, please open the UPMC Fast Facts: Commitment to the Community (PDF).